-Rio de Janeiro has become one of my favorite cities around the world.
-In this post I told you what were the Must Visit Places in Rio.
-But in today’s post I want to give you recommendations for your trip.
-From how many days you need to visit the city, such as having the internet, to visas, documentation and security tips.
+Rio de Janeiro has become one of my favorite cities to visit from around the world.
+In this post, I will tell you the Must Visit Places in Rio and give you useful recommendations for your trip.

-Well, it depends, lovely answer, right?
-It depends on how much do you like the heat and the number of people at the same time and place.
+Well…it depends; lovely answer, right?
+It depends on how much you like the heat and how crowded you like it to beat a certain time and place.

-For me the best time to travel to Rio de Janeiro is in (their) winter, between the months of May to October.
 Why?
 Because the temperatures are more pleasant and there is less rainfall.
-In these months, there are also fewer people and the beaches are not crowded.
-And it’s still hot, though at night it cools down a little bit, like for a sweatshirt.
+There are also fewer people in these months, and the beaches are not crowded.
+Nevertheless, it’s still hot, although it cools down at night for a little bit, enough for a sweatshirt.

-If you want to go in carnival or summer (December to February), forget everything I told you, hehehe.
-In this time it is very hot, very humid and it is bursting with people.
-For me this is the worst option, the worst time to travel to Rio, but for tastes the colors 😉
+If you want to go during the carnival season or summer (December to February), forget everything I told you, lol.
+During this time, it is boiling, very humid, and it is bursting with people.

 You’ll most likely arrive in Rio de Janeiro by plane.
 It has two airports.